MaterializeInc/materialize/doc/user/content/self-managed/installation/install-on-aws.md

       ```

    For production, if you have [opted for locally-attached storage](/self-managed/operational-guidelines/#locally-attached-nvme-storage-openebs),
-   include the storage configuration your configuration file.
+   include the storage configuration in your configuration file.
 See the
    [Locally-attached NVMe storage
    (OpenEBS)](/self-managed/operational-guidelines/#locally-attached-nvme-storage-openebs)
    for details.